CUBigDataClass/5Vs/7.SparkFramework/1-Initiate-IBM-Analytics-for-Apache-Spark/readME.md

 #### Steps required:

-    *sign up for a free trial in Bluemix or Login if you have an account.
+    * Sign up for a free trial in Bluemix or Login if you have an account.

     * Click Work with Data tabe On your Bluemix dashboard.